MarcMouries/Milestone-Component/README.md

-# now-component-template
+# milestone-tracker-component

-Template to create a Now Experience Component
+Milestone tracker component for the Now Experience

 ## Features